Travel Guide to Xi’an

 Site Seeing

-The Terracotta Warriors are a massive collection of life-sized clay statues buried near the tomb of China’s first emperor, Qin Shi Huang (259–210 BCE), in the city of Xi’an.
+• The Terracotta Warriors are a massive collection of life-sized clay statues buried near the tomb of China’s first emperor, Qin Shi Huang (259–210 BCE).
 They were discovered in 1974 by farmers digging a well, and they are considered one of the greatest archaeological finds of the 20th century.

-It’s best known for its lively food streets, where you can try local specialties like roujiamo (Chinese hamburger), lamb skewers, and hand-pulled biangbiang noodles.
-The area is also rich in culture, with landmarks such as the Great Mosque of Xi’an hidden among colorful stalls and souvenir shops.
+• It’s best known for its lively food streets, where you can try local food like roujiamo (Chinese hamburger), lamb skewers, and hand-pulled biangbiang noodles.
+The area is rich in culture located among colorful stalls and souvenir shops.

 We recommend booking tickets well in advance as they are generally booked out.

-100/10 recommend!
-Daren & I went to this show last summer and it was incredible.
-It’s an outdoor musical drama performed at Huaqing Palace, located about an hour outside of Xi’an city.
-It brings to life the love story between Emperor Xuanzong of the Tang Dynasty and his beloved consort Yang Yuhuan, inspired by the classic poem of the same name by the Tang poet Bai Juyi.
+• 100/10 recommend!
+Daren & I went to this show and it was incredible.
+It’s an outdoor musical drama performed about an hour outside of Xi’an city.
+It brings to life the love story between Emperor of the Tang Dynasty and his beloved wife.

 As it’s a bit outside of the city, it’s best to arrange a car to bring you there and back.